Skip to main content

 7. Servo Applications in RC Aircraft

-In an RC airplane, servos control all standard surfaces:
+In an RC airplane, servos control all standard surfaces (but also surfaces like flaps, air brakes, retractable mechanical landing gear, etc.):

 Helicopters use servos to tilt the swashplate and control collective pitch — requiring precise, matched digital servos for smooth flight.